Impakter

 Her calling doesn’t stop at women’s rights though.
 Lina uses her voice to raise awareness for injustices against the LGBTQ+ community, homelessness, gun violence, strict abortion laws, animal cruelty, and the war in Ukraine – to name just a few.

-Her character in the hit US action show “SWAT” is an accurate representation of her trailblazing character in reality.
+Her character in the hit US action show “SWAT” is a trailblazer – as she is in reality.

 With these women in our corner, bring on tomorrow is all I have to say.